 Digital Curation: Visual History of the Holocaust

-The international research project Visual History of the Holocaust – Rethinking Curation in the Digital Age will utilize digital technologies to analyze and re-interpret filmic representations of the Holocaust.
+The international research project Visual History of the Holocaust – Rethinking Curation in the Digital Age utilizes digital technologies to analyze and re-interpret filmic representations of the Holocaust.

 How do we digitally curate filmic records that bear witness to the darkest chapter in recent European history?
 This question is in the center of a new research project funded by the European Union and partly residing at the Hebrew University of Jerusalem.